 Example: Greg is appointed as the Guardian of Dina’s estate, and the Court orders Greg to post a bond in the amount of $100,000.00.
 Greg contacts a bond company, who charges Greg $150.00 per year for ensuring his performance as the Guardian.

 If an administrator or guardian steals or misuses money belonging to the estate or guardianship, any person interested in the estate or guardianship can file a lawsuit known as a “Surcharge Action.”
-The Surcharge is a suit against both wrong-doing administrator or guardian and against the bond company that agreed to bond that administrator or guardian.
+The Surcharge is a suit against both the wrong-doing administrator or guardian and against the bond company that agreed to bond that administrator or guardian.

-In such cases, if the Court finds that the administrator or guardian has committed wrongful acts, stolen money, or misused funds of the Estate, then the bond company is required to reimburse the estate for those amounts, up to the total amount of the bond.
-In the example above, if Greg were found to have stolen $115,000.00 from Dina’s estate, then Greg’s bond company would be required to reimburse $100,000.00 to the estate (after a new Guardian had been appointed).
+In such cases, if the court finds that the administrator or guardian has committed wrongful acts, stolen money, or misused funds of the estate, then the bond company is required to reimburse the estate for those amounts, up to the total amount of the bond.
+In the example above, if Greg were found to have stolen $115,000.00 from Dina’s estate, then Greg’s bond company would be required to reimburse $100,000.00 to the estate (after a new guardian had been appointed).
 Dina’s family or friends could attempt to collect the remaining $15,000.00 directly from Greg to fully reimburse Dina’s estate for all that it had lost.

-Although the vast majority of administrators and guardians perform their duties with the utmost integrity, the Surcharge Action provides a remedy for those few cases where an administrator or guardian either intentionally steals from the Estate or so grossly mismanages the estate that the Court finds them liable.
+Although the vast majority of administrators and guardians perform their duties with the utmost integrity, the Surcharge Action provides a remedy for those few cases where an administrator or guardian either intentionally steals from the estate or so grossly mismanages the estate that the court finds them liable.

-In any case where you have concerns that the administrator or guardian might potentially steal assets from an estate or guardianship, you should ensure that the Court has set an appropriately high bond amount.
+In any case where you have concerns that the administrator or guardian might potentially steal assets from an estate or guardianship, you should ensure that the court has set an appropriately high bond amount.
 While you may not readily discover any theft or malfeasance, you can at a minimum preserve a bond requirement that will allow for recovery in the future if a problem is discovered.